KalpnaGit25/Zerodha-Clone/README.md

-# Zerodha Clone
+Zerodha Clone

-A full-stack **Zerodha Clone** built with **React**, actually its a react based project, inspired by the Zerodha trading platform.
-The project currently features a responsive frontend using **Bootstrap** and **Font Awesome**, while the backend is under development.
+A React-based Zerodha Clone inspired by the Zerodha trading platform.
+This project recreates a modern and responsive trading platform interface using React, Bootstrap, and Font Awesome.
+The frontend is complete, while backend development is currently underway.

-## Features
+Features

-- Responsive React-based UI
+Responsive and user-friendly React interface

-- Bootstrap-powered layout and styling
+Modern UI built with Bootstrap

-- Font Awesome icons
+Font Awesome icons for enhanced visuals

-- Reusable React components
+Reusable and modular React components

-- Clean and modern interface
+Clean and organized project structure

-- Backend integration (In Progress)
+Backend integration (Work in Progress)

-## Tech Stack
+Tech Stack

-- React
+React

-- JavaScript
+JavaScript

-- Bootstrap
+Bootstrap

-- Font Awesome
+Font Awesome

-- Node.js & Express.js (In Progress)
+Node.js & Express.js (Backend – In Progress)

-## Project Status
+Project Status

-Frontend is completed.
-Backend development is currently in progress.
+The frontend is fully completed, and the backend is currently being developed to add authentication, APIs, and dynamic functionality.

-## Author
+Author

-**Kalpna**
+Kalpna